thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-01.md

 ---
 date: 2020-08-20 22:12
 description: API requests are very common in iOS apps.
 Alamofire makes calling API's a breeze and this tutorial will show you exactly how to do it.
-tags: API, UIScrollView, UIStackView, Autolayout, UIKit
+tags: API, UIScrollView, UIStackView, Autolayout, UIKit, Cocoapods
 ---
 # Use Alamofire to make an API request for NASA's Astronomy Picture of the Day - Part 1